morrowmh/morrowmh/README.md

 ## About Me
+Solutions Engineer at [Zeta Global](https://zetaglobal.com).
 Ph.D. in Mathematics from the University of Kentucky.
 See my homepage at https://michaelmorrow.me and my LinkedIn at [in/michaelhmorrow98](https://www.linkedin.com/in/michaelhmorrow98/).

 ## Completed Projects